 \section{Abstract}

-In framework of a mean field approach we study the Kondo insulator state which is realized in the symmetric Anderson model at half filling.
-It is shown that the state of the Kondo insulator is realized in a lattice with a double cell, in which a gap electron liquid behaves like a gapless Majorana spin liquid.
-Local moments of d-electrons form a static $Z_2$-field in which band electrons move.
-The value of the gap in the spectrum of quasi-particle excitations decreases with increasing an external magnetic field and closes at its critical value.
-The behavior of the electron liquid in the state of the Kondo insulator is typical for an arbitrary dimension of the system.
-The proposed approach leads to the description of the Kondo insulator state without the need to resort to artificial symmetry breaking to alternative understanding of the physical nature of this phase state.
+The Kondo insulator state (KIS) realized in the symmetric Anderson model at half filling is studied in the framework of a mean field approach.
+It is shown that the state of the Kondo insulator is realized in a lattice with a double cell and a gapped electron liquid behaves like a gapless Majorana spin liquid.
+The local moments of d-electrons form a static $Z_2$-field in which band electrons move.
+The gap value in the quasi-particle excitations spectrum decreases with increasing an external magnetic field and closes at its critical value.
+The behavior of an electron liquid is studied for an arbitrary dimension of the model.
+The proposed approach leads to the description of KIS without the need to resort to artificial symmetry breaking to alternative understanding of the physical nature of this phase state.